linymmd/linymmd.github.io/README.md

 # About me
-I am a Diagnostic and Interventional Radiology Fellow at the University of Texas MD Anderson Cancer Center.
+I am a **Diagnostic and Interventional Radiology** Fellow at the University of Texas MD Anderson Cancer Center.
 See my [Curriculum Vitae](https://linymmd.github.io/CV_YMLin.pdf).
 Prior to this role, I completed my residency training in diagnostic radiology at Taipei Veterans General Hospital in Taiwan.
 I actively participate in various clinical research projects, focusing on the application of innovative diagnostic imaging tools and minimally invasive image-guided treatments for cancer patients.

+I received my M.D. from National Yang-Ming University in 2013.
+I then completed my Diagnostic Radiology residency training at Taipei Veterans General Hospital (2015-2020).
+Then, I conducted postdoctoral research at the Univeristy of Texas MD Anderson Cancer Center, working with Dr. Bruno Odisio (2020-2023).

 I love music, cycling, jogging, and travel.

-## Education and Postgraduate Training
+## Postgraduate Training
 ### Fellowships
 - **Clinical Fellow, Department of Interventional Radiology**, University of Texas MD Anderson Cancer Center, Houston, USA<br>
 July 01, 2023 – Present